Why Dual Pricing Is a Better Option Than Surcharges

 What Is Dual Pricing?

-The idea of dual pricing is simple.
 Retailers offer a discount to shoppers when they pay with cash instead of a credit or debit card.
 You can offer it in a couple of ways: a percentage off the total bill or using two prices for each item.
+This is often referred to as the dual price.

 Here’s a closer look at how it works: